Ghana: E-waste, pollution plagues Accra’s Agbloboshie

 As well as containing one of Accra’s largest food markets, some 40,000 people are said to live in the wider area that is locally referred to as Sodom and Gomorrah.

 The report says though that some 250,000 people are likely to be affected by the fumes emanating from the site.
+We specialize in servicing USA nm payday loans New Jersey and offer you cash.

 In December the government banned the importation of second hand fridges because of the dangerous chlorofluorocarbon gas inside them, but recent reports have found that the practise continues.